Sudo-BryanH/Sudo-BryanH/README.md

 - CPSC 221 Introduction to Algorithms and Data Structures
   - Learned to employ and write various data structures (such as collections, trees and graphs) and algorithms (such as searching and sorting) with an emphasis on efficient time complexity and correctness.
-- CPSC 213 Introduction to Computer Systems (In Progress)
+- CPSC 213 Introduction to Computer Systems
+  - Learned how computers worked on a low level by learning to read, write and translate assembly code.
+I also learned how to write asynchronus and synchronus code by using threads, monitors, and semaphores.
-- CPSC 304 Introduction to Relational Databases (In Progress)
+- CPSC 304 Introduction to Relational Databases
+  - Learned how to design a relational database.
+This includes the conceptual design (ER diagrams, schema, normalization) to writing queries (relational algebra, SQL), data warehousing and basic data mining.
-- ECON 323 Quantitative Economic Modelling with Data Science Applications (In Progress)
+- ECON 323 Quantitative Economic Modelling with Data Science Applications
+  - Learned the basics of Python, NumPy and scientific applications, Pandas, and some basic data science analysis methods such as regression, classification, and networks.

 ## Currently Learning